FROM PRODUCT TO PLATFORM

 The current business climate is characterized by an increase in the number of solutions available by which the requirements of consumers or service users can be fulfilled; the number of possibilities for personalizing these solutions; and the speed with which each of these solutions is updated.

-×Figure 1: The three trends that indicate the direction of change
+×Figure 1: the three trends that indicate the direction of change

 The trends described above can be seen in a range of industries, and banking is not immune to these changes.